robinrodricks/ScintillaNET.Demo/README.md

 # ScintillaNET.Demo
-This is an easy to understand C# app demonstrating all the features of the powerful ScintillaNET text editor component, a .NET wrapper for Scintilla.
-Scintilla is used in numerous IDEs including the venerable Notepad++.
+This is an easy to understand C# app demonstrating all the features of the powerful ScintillaNET text editor component.
+ScintillaNET is a .NET wrapper for Scintilla, which is used as the primary code editor in numerous IDEs.
+Even the venerable Notepad++ uses Scintilla!

 We demonstrate: